top of page

 Photographer: Korta Photography

-A young family chose to adapt their 960 sq.ft. historic bungalow in order to remain in the neighborhood they love.
+A young family chose to adapt their 960 sq.ft. bungalow in order to remain in the neighborhood they love.
 An interior remodel and backyard addition now meet the needs of a growing family.
 Once a cloistered 1930’s pattern-book home, the Cootie Catcher now inspires the family’s passion for the outdoors and cooking.

+The Cootie Catcher is named for its pyramidal hipped roof, which relates to its historic context and resembles the children’s origami fortune telling toy.
+Like origami, the compact home is designed to unfold with surprise and delight.
 New and old are stitched together by a series of unexpected views and pocket courtyards.
-The strong, pyramidal roof framing supports large openings which allow for free movement between the backyard living spaces and private courtyards.
-Despite its small size, the Cootie Catcher feels generous and connected.
+The strong, pyramidal roof framing supports large openings to allow free movement between the living spaces and outdoors.
+Despite its size, the Cootie Catcher feels generous and connected.

 Existing copy.jpg